metosin/malli/README.md

 ;;               :lonlat [61.4858322 23.7854658]}}
 ```

-Schema properties can be used to override default transformations:
+Schema properties can be used to override default transformations.
+This uses the transformer `:name` to match overrides to transformers.

 ```clojure
 (m/decode